-Note: A proposed change to the permanency plan goal of reunification should be considered and recommended to the court, if little or no progress is made at six (6) months post-disposition.
+Note: When a child is age 12 or older, has no concrete permanency option, and is six (6) months post disposition a referral will be submitted to the Indiana Adoption Program (IAP) for additional assistance.

-- 6. Identify the following at the CFT Meeting: - a.
-Two (2) Permanency Plan goals for each child's Case Plan/Prevention Plan.
-See policies 5.07 Child and Family Team Meetings and 6.10 Permanency Plan for additional information: - i.
+- 4. Conduct a CFT prep meeting to ensure the parent, guardian, or custodian and members of the CFT are informed about Concurrent Planning and collaborate with the parent, guardian, or custodian and the CFT to develop two (2) permanency plan goals when appropriate.
+See policies 5.07 Child and Family Team Meetings and 5.08 Developing the Case Plan/Prevention Plan for more information - 5.
+Facilitate Child and Family Team (CFT) Meeting or Case Plan Conference no later than 30 calendar days following removal or the decision to create two (2) permanency plan goals. - 6.
+Identify the following at the CFT Meeting: - a.
+Two (2) Permanency Plan goals for each child's Case Plan/Prevention Plan. (see policies 5.07 Child and Family Team Meetings and 6.10 Permanency Plan): - i.
 One (1) permanency plan goal will be for reunification through services with measurable outcomes and timeframes; and - ii.
-The other permanency plan goal will be adoption, legal guardianship or placement with a fit and willing relative. - b.
+The other permanency plan goal will be adoption, legal guardianship, or placement with a fit and willing relative. - b.
 Services necessary to obtain desired outcomes, - c.
 Defined outcome measures, and - d.
-Develop and implement the Visitation Plan for children in out-of-home care in accordance with policies 8.12 Developing the Visitation and 8.13 Implementing the Visitation Plan for more information.
+The Visitation Plan, including implementation of the plan, for children in out-of-home care in accordance with policies 8.12 Developing the Visitation and 8.13 Implementing the Visitation Plan for more information. - 7.
+Utilize the 'Concurrent Planning' dropdown menu in Case Plan/Permanency Plan to code the case as Concurrent Planning in the case management system, upon receiving court approval for Concurrent Planning; - 8.

-Note: Ensure the child is afforded visitation opportunities with the incarcerated parent (if applicable), unless visitation with the parent is not in the best interest of the child.

-- 7. Utilize the 'Concurrent Planning' dropdown menu in the case management system to code the case as Concurrent Planning; - 8.
 Make referrals for services to work toward the outcomes for both permanency plans within 10 business days of identifying a need for services.
-See policy 5.10 Family Services for additional clarification; - 9.
-Complete the Case Plan/Prevention Plan (for out-of-home cases) in the case management system, obtain supervisory approval, and secure all signatures within 45 calendar days of removal, or complete the Informal Adjustment/Prevention Plan (for inhome cases) in the case management system as outlined in policy 5.09 Informal Adjustment/Prevention Plan for additional information; - 10.
+See policy 5.10 Family Services for additional information; - 9.
+Complete the Case Plan/Prevention Plan in the case management system, obtain supervisory approval, and secure all signatures within 45 calendar days of removal, or complete the Informal Adjustment/Prevention Plan in the case management system as outlined in policy 5.09 Informal Adjustment/Prevention Plan for additional information; - 10.
 Complete a comprehensive search for absent parents and all adult relatives and kin of the child.
-See policies 5.23 Diligent Search and 5.06 Locating Absent Parents for additional guidance;
+See policies 5.06 Locating Absent Parents and 5.23 Diligent Search for Relatives/Kin and Case Participants for additional guidance;

-Note: Continue diligent efforts to identify and locate all adult relatives and any kin of the child throughout the child's involvement with DCS unless one of the exceptions, as outlined in policy 5.23 Diligent Search, exists.
+Note: Continue diligent efforts to identify and locate all adult relatives and any kin of the child throughout the child's involvement with DCS unless an exception exists, as outlined in policy 5.23 Diligent Search for Relatives/Kin and Case Participants.

-- 11. Create a Kinship Connections Diagram to identify extended family members and support the search for potential relative and kinship resources.
-See the Kinship Connection Diagram for more information; - 12.
-Facilitate a CFT Meeting to discuss the appropriateness of continuing the plan of reunification as the identified permanency plan goal if little or no progress has been made at six (6) months following disposition and make a recommendation to the court; and - 13.
-The case record should be unmarked as a 'Concurrent Planning' case in the case management system and return to regular Case Plan/Prevention Planning procedures if the goal of reunification is unsuccessful and the 2nd identified permanency plan is pursued as the only permanency plan approved by the court.
+11. Create a Kinship Connections Diagram to identify extended family members and support the search for potential relative and kinship resources.
+See the Kinship Connection Diagram for more information;

+- 12. Facilitate a CFT Meeting to discuss the appropriateness of continuing the plan of reunification as the identified permanency plan goal if little or no progress has been made at six (6) months following disposition and make a recommendation to the court; and - 13.
+Unmark 'Concurrent Planning' in the case management system and return to regular Case Plan/Prevention Planning procedures if the goal of reunification is unsuccessful and the 2nd identified permanency plan is pursued as the only permanency plan approved by the court.